Quantitative MRI and machine learning may help to customize treatment of brain tumours

-Lassonde School of Engineering Professor and Sunnybrook Research Institute scientist, Dr. Sadeghi-Naini, was awarded a grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Collaborative Research and Development program to help undertake breakthrough research in the pursuit of developing more precise and effective brain tumour treatment for individual patients.
+Lassonde School of Engineering Professor and Sunnybrook Research Institute scientist, Dr. Sadeghi-Naini, was awarded a grant from the Natural Sciences and Engineering Research Council of Canada (NSERC) through the Collaborative Research and Development Program to help undertake breakthrough research in the pursuit of developing more precise and effective brain tumour treatment for individual patients.

-The focus of the research is on developing new MRI methods and smart image-analysis frameworks to improve the treatment of metastatic brain tumours by enhancing treatment planning and predicting therapy outcome for individual cancer patients.
+The focus of the research is on developing new MRI methods and smart image-analysis frameworks to improve the treatment of metastatic brain tumours by enhancing treatment planning and predicting therapy outcomes for individual cancer patients.

 These efforts are being developed at an important time as diagnoses of metastatic brain tumours continue to rise.

 Dr. Ali Sadeghi-Naini’s research program includes engineering and science-based investigations for technology development to preclinical and clinical evaluations.
 The Lassonde School of Engineering at York University plays a key role in supporting his efforts.

 “Lassonde provides my research program with necessary lab space and core facilities for basic science investigations and technology development.
 Lassonde also supports my interdisciplinary multi-institutional research projects that facilitates the interaction of my research team at Lassonde with the other team members, including the clinicians and scientists at Sunnybrook Health Sciences Centre for clinical evaluation of our early-stage technologies,” says Sadeghi-Naini.

 This multi-faceted approach to biomedical technology research requires interdisciplinary thinking, analysis, and development and can positively alter the course of a cancer patient’s life.